UN facing worst financial crisis in 10 years – Guterres

-Antonio Guterres, the United Nations secretary-General says the organisation is facing a severe paucity of funds, the worst in nearly 10 years.
+Antonio Guterres, the United Nation secretary-General says the organisation is facing a severe paucity of funds, the worst in nearly 10 years.

 Guterres told Member States on Tuesday that the organisation “runs the risk of depleting its liquidity reserves by the end of the month and defaulting on payments to staff and vendors.”